Plastic Free July

 There are several ways in which everybody as a consumer, can act right.
 On one hand, we can avoid using plastic, on the other hand, we can reuse plastic items and clean up the mess that has already been done.

-- Buy items that use fabrics that aren't harmful to the environment and at the same time say no to single-use plastic such as organic cotton like in our collection of net bags by Turtle Bags.
-On thegreenlabels.com there is also a large selection of 100% organic cotton styles like the rib tees from Signe available in 3 colors.
+- Buy items that use fabrics that aren't harmful to the environment and at the same time say no to single-use plastic such as organic cotton.
+On thegreenlabels.com there is a large selection of different materials.

 - On the other hand, we can try to contribute to closing the loop by shopping through the "waste reduction" value.
-It may be a good idea to invest in items such as the Lemon Spicy swimwear line made up of a high percentage of recycled materials.
-Another good idea is to support labels like Cossac that are producing their collection with a zero waste process (use of deadstock fabrics and limited production of items to minimize the waste)
+It may be a good idea to invest in items made up of a high percentage of recycled materials.
+Another good idea is to support labels like Cossac that are producing their collection with a zero-waste process (use of deadstock fabrics and limited production of items to minimize the waste)

 Now it’s up to you to make the right choices!

 Conscious living can be chosen differently for the smallest things: not using a straw or stop buying plastic bags at the supermarket.
 We want to make you aware that plastic is even in places you don’t expect them to be, the fashion industry for instance.
 So instead of buying a t-shirt right away, look at the label first and ask yourself if this is a good investment.